 14. How will the school prepare and support my child/young person when joining Holy Trinity C of E Primary School, transferring to a new school or planning for the next stage of their education, employment or training?
 If you are a parent with English as an Additional Language, you will be supported through translation services and occasionally through other parents within the school.
 The parent community is available to support EAL families.
 The school helps to match families up who speak the same language.
 All classrooms have visual timetables, visual signs. visual prompts and clues to assist your child in accessing the routines and tasks.
 Any specialist equipment may be purchased as required.
 When your child joins Holy Trinity the following steps will take place: Home visits are carried out by the class teacher before your child enters into Nursery.
 If your child has a special educational need a meeting will be arranged before they start school by the Early Years Portage team.
 At this meeting any agency involved in your child's care may attend to discuss how the school can support their needs.
-If your child is currently attending a private nursery and you wish them to start at Holy Trinity we will contact the establishment to decide if it is necessary for the class teacher and special educational needs coordinator to visit your child in that nursery setting.
-If we feel you and your child would benefit from pre- visits this is something that can be organised.
-You can also request this if you feel it would be beneficial.
+If your child is currently attending a private nursery and you wish them to start at Holy Trinity we will contact the establishment to decide if it is necessary for the class teacher and special educational needs coordinator to visit your child in would be beneficial.
 Once your child has started at Holy Trinity we may use transition books - containing pictures of class teacher, other adults in the school, the classroom, the lunch hall etc We have established many links with special educational needs departments within other schools to aid transition for when your child is moving to Secondary School.
 Secondary schools often send the head of year or special educational needs coordinator to visit Holy Trinity.
-This allows them to see your child in a comfortable environment.
-Your child will also be invited to attend induction days at their Secondary School to help the surroundings to become more familiar and to allow them to meet other pupils moving to that school.
+This allows them to see your child end of are arrospecial educational needs coordinator to visit Holy Trinity.
+This allows them to see your child at transition days at their Secondary School to help the surroundings to become more familiar and to allow them to meet other pupils moving to that school.
 The special educational needs coordinators will attend transition meetings that take place within the borough to discuss your child's needs with a relevant member of staff in their new school.
-I5.
-How are the school's resources allocated and matched to child/young person's special educational needs?
+15. How are the school's resources allocated and matched to child/young person's special educational needs?
 At Holy Trinity we use our overall school budget to meet the needs of our school population.
 The use of this is constantly being reviewed so we can meet the needs of SEND, including other groups such as pupil premium.
-Initially we will assess your child's needs (in school or though external agencies) • We allocate an appropriate intervention that will address their requirements.
+Initially we will assess your child's needs (in school or though external agencies) We allocate an appropriate intervention that will address their requirements.
 We carefully carry out audits of all our resources and if we require a particular resource we will consult our ongoing purchase plan.